 Petros has also received grant funding from HumanDdata Interaction for a research project exploring 'Judgment, responsibility, and expectations of the onlife reality', alongside Dr Emma Nottingham and Dr Martina Hutton.

 In 2019 he was awarded the Outstanding Commitment to Research Award by the Director of PGR studies at University of Winchester.

 John Northam: 'An examination of the correlation between informational data privacy expectations and specific social contexts'

 Supuni Perera: 'Mafia Women and Artificial Intelligence - What You See is Not What You Get: a diagnostic enquiry of a lost femininity in the judicial reasoning.
 What does the technological modern court hold?'

 Supervisors: Dr Vicenzo Scalia, Professor Tim Hall, Dr Emma Nottingham

 Supuni has extensive experience of collaborative and peer reviewed legal research projects.
 She has presented research findings during conferences at Harvard University (US), University of Wroclaw (PL) and the University of Southampton (UK).
 She has also served on the organising committees for academic conferences hosted by the University of Southampton, and as Editor-in-chief of the University of Southampton Law Review.
 Supuni's recent publications include a contribution to Women's Legal Landmarks: Celebrating 100 Years of Women and Law in the UK and Ireland (Hart Publishing, 2018).
 Supuni also has experience of teaching law to undergraduates and international postgraduates.

 Supuni works at Womble Bond Dickinson (UK) LLP in the commercial law team, with direct experience of legal practice and support in the UK, Italy and Sri Lanka.
-She is commencing a training contract with them in September 2020 and will quality as a solicitor in 2022.
+She commenced a training contract with them in September 2020 and qualified as a solicitor in 2022.